Crash Count for Manhattan CB8

 Sedan Strikes Pedestrian Crossing With Signal

-Dec 15 - A 26-year-old woman suffered serious leg injuries after a sedan struck her at a Manhattan intersection.
-The driver failed to yield and was distracted while making a right turn.
-The pedestrian was crossing with the signal when hit.
+Feb 27 - A 44-year-old woman suffered knee and lower leg injuries after a sedan failed to yield while making a left turn.
+The pedestrian was crossing with the signal at an intersection in Manhattan.
+The driver’s failure to yield caused the collision.